 Scheduled Hibernation Power Saving: Select to enable or disable the scheduled hibernation power saving feature.
-When this option is enabled, the system will enter the hibernation mode based on the specified time range.
-When the system enters the hibernation mode, the switch will enter a low power state and idle.
+When this option is enabled, the system will enter into the hibernation mode based on the specified time range.
+When the system enters the hibernation mode, the switch will go into a low power state and idle.
 It will shut down all the ports and LEDs and all network function will be disabled.
 If the Switch is an endpoint type Power Sourcing Equipment (PSE), the Switch will not provide power to the port.

-Scheduled Dim-LED Power Saving: Select to enable or disable switch LED dimming schedule to save power.
+Scheduled Dim-LED Power Saving: Select to enable or disable applying the power saving by scheduled dimming of the Switch LEDs.